BadRyuner/BaddyVM/README.md

 # How well does it work?
 Can add two times two and coolly call a virtual method that no one will know about it.
 (Using Washi theory) (It won't work with interfaces, coreclr will fall)
-It cant eat methods that returns ValueTypes larger than 8 bytes.

 Not all opcodes work correctly.

 _*Made for fun.*_

 # How much slower will the code run?